cllanesgit/GroupProject/technology.md

 SciKitLearn is the ML library we'll be using to create a classifier.

 ## Dashboard
-We are intending to use Tableau to visualize our results.
+As an interactive dashboard, we intend to use Tableau to visualize our results.